Cambridge-ICCS/FTorch/examples/2_ResNet18/README.md

 ```

-Alternatively we can use `make`, instead of cmake, with the included Makefile.
+Alternatively we can use `make`, instead of CMake, with the included Makefile.
 However, to do this you will need to modify `Makefile` to link to and include your
 installation of FTorch as described in the main documentation.
 Also check that the compiler is the same as the one you built the Library with.
 You will also likely need to add the location of the `.so` files to your `LD_LIBRARY_PATH`: